chapmajs/personal_site/_posts/2017-05-03-GW-OSI-RAM1-Universal-RAM.md

 <div class="center"><iframe width="560" height="315" src="https://www.youtube.com/embed/0qyRsEWBsg8" frameborder="0" allowfullscreen></iframe></div>

-If you're interested in purchasing a GW-OSI-RAM1 Universal RAM board, parts kit, or assembled/tested unit, please use the {% contact :text => 'contact form' %}.
+If you're interested in purchasing a GW-OSI-RAM1 Universal RAM board, parts kit, or assembled/tested unit, they are now available [on our Tindie store](https://www.tindie.com/products/glitchwrks/glitch-works-gw-osi-ram1-osi-universal-ram-board-2/).
+The GW-OSI-RAM1 can be ordered as a bare board, board with parts kit, or fully assembled and tested.

 {% counter :id => 'gw_osi_ram1', :text => 'RAM boards replaced' %}